 These pages are in the process of being created -- check back for updates.

-NOTE: It's important to take your time looking at these paintings, to go slowly and let your eyes and brain digest them over time.
-I've never been interested in making paintings that are easy to take in or that are about one thing.
+NOTE: These pages are best viewed on a screen larger than a cell phone in order to really see the paintings.
+It's important to take your time looking at these paintings, to go slowly and let your eyes and brain digest them over time.
+I've never been interested in making paintings that reveal themselves easily or that are about one thing.
 I've always loved paintings that can be discovered and then rediscovered, seeing different things each time you look at them.
-This request is easier asked than achieved in today's abundance of too much information and having no patience or time to comprehend it all.
-Of wanting instant access to everything but not wanting to savor it much before jumping to the next accessible thing.
-It took me over 11 years to create these paintings so try not to look at them in 11 minutes or even 11 hours.
-This website is going to be here for a long time so there's no hurry and it will make a huge wonderful difference in the end.
+This website is going to be here for a long time so you can take your time, which will make a huge wonderful difference in the end.

 ♣ ♠ ♣